xkal36/HackerRank/README.md

-My Python solutions to some of the more interesting problems on HackerRank and some of the competitions I have competed in
+My Python solutions to some of the more interesting problems on HackerRank and some of the competitions I have competed in.